-Greg Spira, a principal with Oliver Wight, is an expert in Demand Management and Integrated Business Planning (IBP / S&OP).
+Greg Spira, a business advisor with Oliver Wight, is an expert in Demand Management and Integrated Business Planning (IBP / S&OP).
 Greg works with companies to implement lasting change at all levels and across functions by building organizational capability and developing high-performing teams.
 Greg has written and co-authored many white papers on the subject of Demand Management and is an instructor of the Demand Management course.

 Greg has particularly deep experience in CPG having helped many large food companies improve their planning processes and has supported companies in a wide range of other industries including: packaging, chemicals, healthcare, and fashion.
 Some of his clients include: Kraft Heinz, Campbell’s, Diageo, Ascend Materials, Valent BioSciences, Hershey, TreeHouse Foods, WestRock, Becton Dickinson, Krispy Kreme, and Premier Nutrition.